-Thyristor protection is needed to insure that its specified ratings are not exceeded during its operation.
+Thyristor protection is needed to ensure that its specified ratings are not exceeded during its operation.

-We apply following measures in order to protection of thyristor.
+We apply the following measures to protect the thyristor.

-The di/dt is maintained within limit by using inductor in series with anode circuit.
+The di/dt is maintained within limit by using an inductor in series with an anode circuit.
 An inductor opposes the change in current.

 Current in SCR to turn on transient can be reduced by connecting a small inductor in series with the anode.

-If the rate of rise of VAK is high then thyristor may get turn ON (explained earlier in dv/dt triggering).
+If the rate of rising of VAK is high then the thyristor may get turn ON (explained earlier in dv/dt triggering).
 If we don’t want to turn ON the thyristor then we have to reduce dv/dt.
-So, accidental turn ON due to dv/dt can be check by using snubber circuit shown in figure.
+So, accidental turn ON due to dv/dt can be check by using the snubber circuit shown in the figure.

-Normally RS, CS and load circuit form an under damped circuit to limit dv/dt.
+Normally RS, CS, and load circuits form an under-damped circuit to limit dv/dt.

-A fuse is attached in series with SCR so that when current go above rated current, the fuse get blow off.
+A fuse is attached in series with SCR so that when the current goes above-rated current, the fuse gets blown off.

-For over voltage protection we attach a varistor in parallel to SCR.
-Varistor is metal oxide non-linear resistor whose v-i characteristics is nonlinear.
-So as voltage increases, the slope of v-I characteristics of varistor decreases or resistance decreases or it offers less resistance.
+For overvoltage protection, we attach a varistor in parallel to SCR.
+A varistor is a metal oxide non-linear resistor whose v-i characteristics are nonlinear.
+So as voltage increases, the slope of v-I characteristics of varistor decreases, or resistance decreases or it offers less resistance.
 So it offers high resistance at low voltage and low resistance at high voltage.

-Suppose voltage across thyristor is high, then varistor offer low resistance at this voltage.
-It means voltage drop across varistor is low as it is in parallel with SCR so voltage across SCR will also be low.
+Suppose voltage across thyristor is high, then varistor offers a low resistance at this voltage.
+It means voltage drop across varistor is low as it is in parallel with SCR so the voltage across SCR will also below.

-To keep temperature within limit, a suitable heat sink is provided in SCR.
+To keep the temperature within the limit, a suitable heat sink is provided in SCR.

-We place a Zener diode parallel to SCR which maintain constant voltage across SCR and protect it from overvoltage.
-A resistance is also placed which limits gate current and protect SCR from overcurrent.
-Capacitor and a resistor combination is also placed to increase noise immunity of SCR.
+We place a Zener diode parallel to SCR which maintains a constant voltage across SCR and protects it from overvoltage.
+Resistance is also placed which limits gate current and protects SCR from overcurrent.
+Capacitor and a resistor combination are also placed to increase the noise immunity of SCR.

 Heat Sink for Thyristor Protection

-We mount the heat sink on the thyristor and in order to get best results per unit cost, we use aluminum heat sinks.
+We mount the heat sink on the thyristor and to get the best results per unit cost, we use aluminum heat sinks.

 Notes on Thyristor Protection

-In thyristor, high rate of rise of voltage does not cause damage to the SCR, it will make the SCR turn ON (without gate signal).
+In thyristor, a high rate of rising of voltage does not cause damage to the SCR, it will make the SCR turn ON (without gate signal).